bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 page_id: python_api
 ---

-In order to easily use and control the Crazyflie there\'s an library made in Python that gives high-level functions and hides the details.
+In order to easily use and control the Crazyflie there\'s a library made in Python that gives high-level functions and hides the details.
 This page contains generic information about how to use this library and the API that it implements.

 If you are interested in more details look in the PyDoc in the code or:

 - Communication protocol for [logging](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/crtp/crtp_log/) or
     [parameters](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/crtp/crtp_parameters/)
 - [Automated documentation for Python API](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/)